Genomics4OneHealth/razer-blade-field-config/README.md

 # Razer Blade Field Configuration
 Configuring the Razer Blade 15 laptop for field DNA sequencing and data analysis:
+## July 2024 update:
+The Ubuntu installation broke, as Ubuntu installations usually do, so I installed Linux Mint this time, available [here](https://www.linuxmint.com/download_all.php).
+Mint is derived from Ubuntu but it's more stable, so it should work better on the long term.
+**Important: as of now ONT hasn't made a MinKNOW version for Ubuntu 24, the latest version.
+Mint's latest versin (22) is based on Ubuntu 24, so MinKNOW is not installable in those versions because of some dumb proprietary ONT packages.
+So, as of the time of writing, it's necessary to install Mint version 21.3.**
+The rest of the installation instructions are the same since Mint uses the same repositories as Ubuntu.

 ## Step 1: Replace the original operating system with Ubuntu 22.04LTS
 A linux based system is necessary to conduct bioinformatics analysis, and Ubuntu is the only distribution where ONT's MinKNOW is currently supported.